 Seen the Mona Lisa?
 Explore the city’s unusual museums

-The Louvre* and Musée d’Orsay are Paris biggest and busiest museums.
-But once you’ve seen the Mona Lisa and admired Monet’s waterlilies, there are a whole host of smaller – and in some cases stranger – museums across the city for you to explore.
+The Louvre* and Musée d’Orsay are Paris’ biggest and busiest museums.
+But once you’ve seen the Mona Lisa and admired Monet’s waterlilies, there are a whole host of smaller – and in some cases much stranger – museums across the city for you to explore.

 For science, technology and industrial design there’s the Musée des Arts et Métiers – make sure not to miss the amazing steampunk Métro station underneath the museum too.
 For anthropology and artefacts from around the world try the Musée du Quai Branly.
 Or visit the Musée Carnavalet in the Marais to learn about the history of Paris.

-If that all sounds too mainstream, Paris also has museums dedicated to fairgrounds (Musée des Arts Forains), the police (Musée de la Préfecture de Police), wine (Musée du Vin) and wax models of body parts (Musée des Moulages).
-Look out for special exhibitions too, like the Atelier des Lumières with artworks set to music for an immersive experience.
+If that sounds too mainstream, Paris also has museums dedicated to fairgrounds (Musée des Arts Forains), the police (Musée de la Préfecture de Police), cheese (Musée du Fromage) and wax models of body parts (Musée des Moulages).
+Look out for special exhibitions too, like the Atelier des Lumières for immersive artworks set to music.

 Strolled along the Seine?
 Cruise the Canal St Martin instead